JC72/JeffClegg_03_PasswordGenerator/README.md

     * If, else if statement
 * Once all prompts are answered, the user will be presented with a password matching the answered prompts.
 Displaying the generated password in an alert is acceptable, but attempt to write the password to the page instead.
     * Event listener will determine the password output with function to populate the value into the test area.
-* As a bonus, the user should also have the option to click a button to copy the password to their clipboard.
-    * Copy execCommand in event listener

 ### This project has script features of:
 * Variable declaration area